UniversityOfAlberta/GrandForum/docs/product.rst

 Description
 -----------
-The Product class is used to access data from the grand_products table.
+The Product class is used to access data from the ``grand_products`` table.
 The Product class is an alias of the Paper class.
 Paper.php may end up being depricated in favor of Product.php in the future.
 A Product contains common information like authors, title, description and date.
 The specific attributes for each type of Product is contained in the $data array, and the structure of these fields are defined in the ``extenstions/GrandObjects/ProductStructures/`` xml files.
 These files will define all of the categories, and types that can be used for the respective forum instance.
+Products can be associated with Projects, and if they are, then are considered part of the network.

 Static Factory Methods
 ----------------------